Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 I﻿f you set up ticket alerts on [Rail Europe](https://www.raileurope.com/) you can find out in advance when tickets go on sale.

-## **8. Top rail company: Deutsche Bahn!**
+## **8. Check the rail provider for family provision**

-Some train companies have special family areas on their trains, and Deutsche Bahn is one of the most child friendly rail operator in Europe.
-Not only can children travel for free with their own seat, they get free toys and magazines from the cafe.
+Some train companies have special family areas on their trains or designated play areas.

-T﻿rains in Sweden, Norway, Austria and Switzerland also have excellent provision for children, with family areas and dedicated play spaces.
+S﻿candinavian trains score highly, as do those in Czechia, Germany, and Switzerland, with family compartments, pram space and play facilities on most services.

+O﻿ther regions have family facilities on some operators, so check before you travel.

 ![](/images/uploads/train-child-play-area1.jpg "The children's area on a Swiss Rail train")